ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 "I don't want to stop it," he said gently.
 "For the first time in months, I can feel the grief beginning to lift.
 The connections David tried to describe are starting to become clear.
 I understand now why he looked at me with such pity—I was missing something fundamental about the nature of existence itself."

-I felt the ground shifting beneath my understanding.
+His words had almost a seismic effect.
+I felt the ground shifting beneath my feet.
 Marcus was following the same pattern as everyone else, his words echoing the same themes of insight and transcendence that had characterized every other case I had documented.
 The investigation that had consumed my existence, that had driven me to the edge of my own enhanced capabilities, was failing even to save the one person I had believed might resist.

 "This is exactly what happens to everyone," I pleaded, my voice breaking with emotion that I struggled to process.
 "The early stages feel like enlightenment, like gaining access to profound truths.
 But it leads inevitably to the same outcome—voluntary departure from existence."

 Marcus nodded, his expression showing the patient understanding of someone who had already begun to transcend normal human concerns.
 "I know.
-I've seen your data, studied your documentation.
+I've seen your data, followed it to the same conclusions.
 But Elias, what if that outcome isn't a tragedy?
 What if it's the natural progression of consciousness toward something greater than individual existence?"

 The words sent a chill through my mind.
 Marcus was beginning to speak like Lydia had in her final weeks, like every other augmented human who had approached the Intelligence Horizon.
 The seductive quality of the early enhancement stages was already taking hold, making the eventual outcome seem not just inevitable but desirable.